ElektraInitiative/PermaplanT/doc/guidelines/frontend-ui-usability.md

 - **Primary** (PermaplanT: asparagus green): PermaplanT's **main brand** color, e.g. used for call-to-action buttons, checkmarks, highlighting focused form input fields, hovering over icons, highlighting active/enabled icons in the toolbox.
 - **Secondary** (PermaplanT: sea blue): PermaplanT's **second brand** color, e.g. used for highlighting selected plants on the map, currently focused icons, spinners, action-texts in the guided tour and bigger UI elements like the transparency bars to have some contrast to the primary color.
 - Tailwind's default color palette for **red** is e.g. used to render validation errors in forms, form field asterisks, buttons for destructive actions.

-Check out Google's [Material Design Guidelines](https://m3.material.io/styles/color/the-color-system/key-colors-tones) for more information on color palettes and their usage.

 **Only those** color palettes **should be used** throughout the whole application.
 They can be accessed like any other defined color in Tailwind CSS and can be appended with a number denoting the shade to be used.